The Impact of Culture on Industrial Design: A Local Perspective

 Designing for a local audience does not mean that the design should be exclusive to that audience.
 Products and services designed for a local audience can also be successful in other markets if they are well-designed and meet the needs of a broader audience.

 We hope these tips help you in designing products for your target audience and increase your product adoption metrics.
 The design team at Analogy uses multiple research methodologies to identify cultural aspects of a product’s design.
 Dostea is one such example, of a product we designed for Indians/Indian origin people settled in Europe and North America.
-Click here to read about how we designed Dostea.
+Discover how we designed Dostea, a machine for tea making.
 If you’d like us to design products that incorporate elements of your target market’s culture, click here to schedule a consultation with us.

 FAQs